slhad/aha-mcp/README.md

 ```

 This command will:
-1. Extract all available tools from the MCP server
+1. Extract all available tools from the MCP server using the inspector
 2. Generate a comprehensive markdown documentation file (`tools.md`)
 3. Clean up temporary files

+**Note:** The tools documentation shows the server currently provides **39 tools** for comprehensive Home Assistant integration.

 ## Project Structure
 - `src/` - Main source code